 How do I apply for a Global Talent visa?

-For applicants requiring endorsement from one of the endorsing bodies, there are two stages to the application: endorsement application (stage one) and immigration application (stage two).
-Stage one and stage two applications must be made directly to the Home Office.
+For applicants requiring endorsement from one of the endorsing bodies, there are two stages to the application process: endorsement application (Stage 1) and immigration application (Stage 2).
+Stage 1 and Stage 2 applications must be made directly to the Home Office.

-There is a single GOV.UK link for the stage one application form regardless of your current residence.
-For stage two, there are two different forms depending on whether you are applying within the UK or from outside the UK.
+There is a single GOV.UK link for the Stage 1 application form regardless of your current residence.
+For Stage 2, there are two different forms depending on whether you are applying within the UK or from outside the UK.

 Stage one: Endorsement application

-Specific application details for each of the four endorsement routes under the Global Talent category are outlined on the individual pages for each route.
+Specific application details for each of the four endorsement routes under the Global Talent category are outlined on these pages.

 The endorsing body that you choose will send its endorsement decision to the Home Office.
 You will then be notified by the Home Office about the outcome of your endorsement application.
-Please do not contact the endorsing body to check on progress as we will not be able to assist you.
+You should not contact the endorsing body to check on progress as we will not be able to assist you.

 Stage two: Immigration application